timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

     <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/time-series/symbol-query-type.png" alt="A screenshot of the 'symbol' variable settings.
 The variable type option has 'Query' selected."/>

-1. Add the query to the query options and select `Multi-Value` in the selection options
+1. In the query options, add the following query.
+In the selection options, select `Multi-Value`.

     ```SQL
     SELECT DISTINCT(symbol) FROM company ORDER BY symbol ASC;
     ```

-1. Under 'Preview of values' you see a handful of company symbols ordered alphabetically.
+1. Under `Preview of values`, you see a handful of company symbols ordered alphabetically.

     <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/time-series/preview-values.png" alt="A screenshot of the 'Preview of values' in the 'symbol' variable settings.
 A handful of company symbols are displayed."/>`